microsoft/autogen/samples/tools/testbed/README.md

                 The environment variable name or path to the OAI_CONFIG_LIST (default: OAI_CONFIG_LIST).

   --requirements REQUIREMENTS
                 The requirements file to pip install before running the scenario.
-This file must be found in the 'includes' directory. (default: requirements.txt)

   -d DOCKER_IMAGE, --docker-image DOCKER_IMAGE
                 The Docker image to use when running scenarios.
 Can not be used together with --native.